 These and a broad array of other initiatives are already yielding tangible, positive results.
-In fiscal 2003 Kansai EP's CO2 emissions were down by roughly 5.8 million tons from the level of fiscal 1991, despite a dramatic increase in power generation volume during that inter most major Western countries.
+In fiscal 2003 Kansai EP's CO2 emissions were down by roughly 5.8 million tons from the level of fiscal 1991, despite a dramatic increase in power generation volume during that inter im.
+Also, our emission level per unit of generated electricity is lower than in most major Western countries.